-If it turns out that your annual allowance is lower than the standard level due to tapering, you may want to explore ways to limit the contributions going into your Member Account.
+If due to tapering it turns out that your annual allowance is lower than the standard level, you may want to explore ways to limit the contributions going into your Member Account.

-With this in mind, we are introducing a new option to exchange Bank contributions.
-This option would allow you to:
+With this in mind, we introduced an option to exchange Bank contributions.
+This option allows you to:

-- · choose a lower contribution rate from the Bank; and - receive the value of the contributions you have given up (or 'exchanged') less a deduction for the additional National Insurance the Bank is required to pay on cash payments as a discretionary cash supplement.
+- choose a lower contribution rate from the Bank; and - receive the value of the contributions you have given up (or 'exchanged') less a deduction for the additional National Insurance the Bank is required to pay on cash payments as a discretionary cash supplement.